remark-lint rule to warn when heading ranks increment with more than 1 at a time.

 When should I use this?

-You can use this package to check that heading ranks increment with one at a time.
+You can use this package to check the increase of headings.

 Presets